 Examples of the use of UML diagrams in IEC 61850 are given later in the paper.

 Examples of the use of XML in the IEEE C37.239: IEEE Standard for Common Format for Event Data

-Exchange (COMFEDE) standard are presented at the end of the paper.
+Exchange (COMFEDE) standards are presented at the end of the paper.

 Old Lessons – Re-learned

 Over national holiday breaks, weekends, especially during the spring and autumn, low loads and high proportional wind generation could combine and result in fault levels on the network dropping to unexpected values.
-In the event of a system fault this could adversely affect the operation of protection schemes.
+In the event of a system fault, this could adversely affect the operation of protection schemes.
 If protection schemes do not detect faults the effects of system events will become more widespread leading to unnecessary damage to assets and power supply disruption.
-Looking at the operation of single phase tripping schemes, this paper will discuss how the schemes work to clear a fault and the importance of ensuring tripping at all ends of the protected feeder with particular emphasis on Wind Farm fault supplying capability and protection scheme sensitivity looking at various differential, distance and distance signal-aided line protection schemes.
-For transformer protection we look at how basic relay settings are modified by zero sequence filtering and ratio compensation leading to differing sensitivity.
+Looking at the operation of single-phase tripping schemes, this paper will discuss how the schemes work to clear a fault and the importance of ensuring tripping at all ends of the protected feeder with particular emphasis on Wind Farm fault supplying capability and protection scheme sensitivity looking at the various differential, distance and distance signal-aided line protection schemes.
+For transformer protection, we look at how basic relay settings are modified by zero-sequence filtering and ratio compensation leading to differing sensitivity.